 The Large Four-spotted Scoliid Wasp is an important predator of many pest species, and its presence can help keep insect populations in check.
 It is likewise one of the different types of wasps in Iowa.

-The Ichneumon Wasp, D. bethunei (Diradops bethunei), is a species of wasp that is found primarily in North America.
+The Ichneumon Wasp, D. bethunei (Diradops bethunei), is a species of wasp found primarily in North America.

 It is a large and impressive insect with a body length of up to 1 inch.
-This species has black and yellow stripes along its abdomen and a bright red head.
+This species has black and yellow stripes and a bright red head along its abdomen.

 The Ichneumon Wasp lives in grassy and open areas where it will feed on insects and spiders.
-Iowa’s specific types of wasps are typically solitary but can sometimes be found in large numbers during the summer months.
+Iowa’s specific types of wasps are typically solitary but can sometimes be found in large numbers during summer.

-They are beneficial predators, helping to keep insect populations under control in gardens and natural areas.
+They are beneficial predators, helping control insect populations in gardens and natural areas.

 Horntail Wasps are a type of parasitic wasp found in Iowa.
 They are large and easily recognized due to their long tail.